Chapter 2: Structure

 Pro Tips

-1. Define "blocked": Distinguish between "stuck" and "would like help"
+1. Define "blocked".
+Distinguish "stuck" from "would like help"

-2. Assign owner to each blocker: Someone commits to unblocking
+2. Assign owner to each blocker.
+Someone commits to unblocking

-3. Set follow-up time: "Let's chat at 10:30"
+3. Set follow-up time.
+"We can chat at 10:30"

-4. Track blocker resolution time: Improve your processes
+4. Track resolution time.
+Improve your processes

-Format 5: Async/Written Standups
+Format 5: Async / Written Standups

 Everyone posts their update in a shared space (Slack, Notion, etc.).